david-heurtel-depeiges/david-heurtel-depeiges.github.io/monosemantic.md

 1. What does monosemanticity mean on a image, especially for early layers?
 2. How to evaluate the monosemanticity of a feature in a more automated way?
 3. Can we find "pure" circuits between learned features at different layers?
 Pure circuits would be more semantically interpretable than usual circuits.
+4. Can we find features "splitting" into two or more as we increase the bottleneck size?

 ## References